LittleMorph/copyright-updater.nvim/README.md

 It is also possible to apply limiters like file type, file name, buffer range and post match patterns (E.g. to only update copyright statements that contain a certain company name).
 See the [Configuration](#configuration) section for details.

+The main repository is on [codeberg](https://codeberg.org/LittleMorph/copyright-updater.nvim), which is where the issue tracker can be found and where contributions are accepted.

+A read-only mirror is available on [github](https://github.com/LittleMorph/copyright-updater.nvim).

 ## Requirements

 - Neovim >= 0.11.0